Get started

 Developer assistants are becoming voice-first.
 Cursor 2.0 shipped voice mode.
 GitHub Copilot added voice commands.
 Deepgram launched Saga, a voice OS built specifically for developers.
 OpenAI's Codex agent supports voice dictation.
 The pattern is clear: the next interface for AI coding tools is speech, not typing.

 The companies building these tools face an infrastructure problem.
 Developers are the most demanding end users for voice AI.
 They notice latency.
 They reject robotic-sounding synthesis.
 They context-switch constantly and expect voice to keep up.
 And developer tools serve millions of users: GitHub Copilot crossed 20 million users in 2025, Cursor raised $900 million on the strength of its growth.
-At that scale, voice AI infrastructure needs to deliver studio-grade quality, sub-200ms responsiveness, and economics that don't collapse under millions of concurrent sessions.
+At that scale, voice AI infrastructure needs to deliver studio-grade quality, realtime latency (sub-200ms time-to-first-audio for TTS, sub-second end-to-end for LLM responses), and economics that don't collapse under millions of concurrent sessions.

 This guide evaluates the AI infrastructure options for developer tool builders adding voice capabilities, weighted toward the requirements that matter in production: quality, latency, cost at scale, and the orchestration layer that determines how fast you ship.